ctrl-digital/ctrl-your-documentation/how-it-works.md

 - (Required) Activate the service in Google Cloud.
   **Important**: the service must be activated as `Firestore in Native mode`.
 Datastore is not compatible.
 If it was created in `Datastore mode`, then all data has to be deleted before the project can switch to `Native mode`
 - (Required) Create a collection named appropriately; `tracking_documentation`, `gtm_documentation` as examples
-- (Optional) If the Firestore is to be in a separate project, then the service account of the Google Tag Manager server project needs to be added in the IAM.
-The service account is commonly named by the project ID first followed by generic host, e.g. `gtm-1a2b3c@appspot.gserviceaccount.com`
+- (Optional) If the Firestore is to be in a separate project, then the service account used by the Google Tag Manager Server in it's own project needs to be added in the IAM.
+The service account is commonly named by the project ID first followed by generic host, e.g. `gtm-1a2b3c@appspot.gserviceaccount.com` , or similar to `12345-compute@developer.gserviceaccount.com` .
 ## Next step
-The setup is a v1.0.
+The setup is a v2.0.
 It serves the purpose of providing the whitelisting feature along with an interface of which anyone knowledgeable about the link to visit and overview along with document all events.

 **Possible next steps:**
-- Separate the client template and the generated page.
-The HTML file, along with the necessary CSS and JavaScript, is currently generated as a string within the client template.
-This makes it unnecessarily complicated to develop and maintain.
-The client should instead request the HTML file from a separate hosting location, preferably owned by CTRL Digital, and serve that file with the Firestore data attached.
 - Introduce a password protection feature to safeguard the feature of adding events to the documentation.
 This is to limit people adding events which later can contaminate all the collected data.
+- Validate events by type checking the appended event and item parameters and the user properties.
 - Integrate BigQuery runs to evaluate past event count and display as sparklines / warnings if event count dips unexpected.
 - Update the cache logic for more robust handling of Firestore data retrieval and cross-instances updates.